ctu-mrs/mrs_uav_system/README.md

 ## I have a fresh Ubuntu 18.04 and want it quick and easy

 In this case we provide with installation scripts that set up everything for you.
-As the part of the installation, we
+As the part of the automated installation, we
 * install Robot Operating System (ROS),
 * install other dependencies such *git*, *gitman*,
 * clone [uav_core](https://github.com/ctu-mrs/uav_core), [simulation](https://github.com/ctu-mrs/simulation), [example_ros_packages](https://github.com/ctu-mrs/example_ros_packages) into *~/git*,